grusite/frontend-wallaclone/README.md

 ### Tests

-- Due to the lack of time, I have decided to avoid test so far.
+Due to the lack of time, I have decided to avoid test so far.
 I will do it afterwards.

+### Deployment

+The deployment is done using [now.sh](https://zeit.co/) in the [https://frontend-wallaclone.grusite.now.sh](https://frontend-wallaclone.grusite.now.sh)

+To deploy just make changes in the code, commit and push to gitlab, and execute `now` (before `npm i -g now`).
+It will automatically deploy the code into the same URL.

 ## Author